RUC-MSc-CS-CIT-2024/portfolio_subproject_1/README.md

 	- *The type of multimedia, e.g., poster, video, image.*

 ### Production Company
-*The company that has been involved in making the media.*
+*The company that has been involved in making a type of media.*

 - Name
 	- *The name of the company.*

+- Description
+	- *Short text about the company.*

 - Type
 	- *The type of company, e.g., studio, production.*